On this page:

-Victoria’s approach has always been to meet Basin Plan commitments while minimising socio-economic impacts by reducing the impact to the consumptive pool available to water users.
-Victoria also aims to maximise the environmental outcomes that are achieved with the water available to environmental water holders.
+Victoria’s approach has always been to meet Basin Plan commitments while minimising socio-economic impacts by reducing the impact on the consumptive pool available to water users.
+Victoria also aims to maximise the environmental outcomes achieved with the water available to environmental water holders.

 Victoria has been monitoring the socio-economic impacts of the Basin Plan and is continuing to build an understanding of the nature and extent of these impacts, particularly in the southern Basin.